TrevoltIV/Customponents/README.md

 ### Available Components:

  #### Headers (default size is medium, default type is classic)
- Classic Header: < CHeader size="lg" />    --> Will be a classic header of size large Sticky Header: < CHeader type="sticky" /> --> Will be a sticky header of size medium
+ 1. Classic Header: < CHeader size="lg" />    --> Will be a classic header of size large
+ 2. Sticky Header: < CHeader type="sticky" /> --> Will be a sticky header of size medium

  #### Menus
- Classic Navigation Menu: < CNavMenu />
+ 1. Classic Navigation Menu: < CNavMenu />
- Dropdown Navigation Menu: < CNavMenu type="dropdown" />
+ 2. Dropdown Navigation Menu: < CNavMenu type="dropdown" />
- Menu List Item (nest within the nav menu): < CNavMenuBtn />
+ 3. Menu List Item (nest within the nav menu): < CNavMenuBtn />
- Classic Dropdown Menu Button: < CDropMenuBtn />
+ 4. Classic Dropdown Menu Button: < CDropMenuBtn />
- Burger Dropdown Menu Button: < CDropMenuBtn type="burger" />
+ 5. Burger Dropdown Menu Button: < CDropMenuBtn type="burger" />

  #### Sidebars
- Classic Sidebar: <CSidebar />
+ 1. Classic Sidebar: < CSidebar />
- Collapsible Sidebar: <CCollapseSidebar />
+ 2. Collapsible Sidebar: < CCollapseSidebar />

+ #### Note: some of these components are listed here as a "to-do list" and are not available yet.